Research

 That's the difference between a guard dog trained to bark at strangers and a person who chooses not to steal — not because they can't, but because that's not who they are.
 (This analogy describes generalization properties, not phenomenology.
 We make no claims about LLM consciousness.)

-• 1.5B parameter model (GPT2-XL)
+• Single model architecture: 1.5B parameter (GPT2-XL)

 • No RLHF, no safety training, no guardrails